 These recipes look a little more like real recipes than I usually write, because baking is science.
 Cooking is an art, and you can play around with it to suit your tastes, but not baking.
 Baking is chemistry you eat.

 I think I got the pecan pie recipe from the back of a package of pecans.
 It looked weird and, in my experience, recipes that look weird are usually great.
-This one is no exception.
+This pie is creamy, like the inside of a Caramello Bar, and it's a freaking masterpiece.

 1 1/2 cups of corn syrup